radioegor146/native-obfuscator/README.md

 `**` matches all entries in class/package name

-`--plain-lib-name` - if you ship your .jar separately from the result native libraries or you use it for Android, you can specify the name of the native library that it will try to search while using.
+`--plain-lib-name` - if you ship your .jar separately from the result native libraries, or you use it for Android, you can specify the name of the native library that it will try to search while using.

+`--custom-lib-dir` - if you want to set custom directory for storing libraries inside the jar

 If you want to ship your .jar with native libraries in it, you should omit that argument, and after building native files, add them in the form of
 ```